 This page is intended to be a guide for our Swan New Homes leaseholders of the correct procedure when finding a leak, primarily 'flat to flat' within their property.
 We hope it will be helpful in working out what to do next and how we can help you.

 I have found a leak in my property, what shall I do?

-The first thing we would advise you to do is attempt to contain the leak.
-You can do this, if possible depending on the severity of the leak, by:
+The first thing we advise you to do is to attempt to contain the leak.
+You can do this, depending on the severity of the leak, by:

 Containing The Water - Catching the water that is escaping in a container, bowl or bucket to avoid any further damage to the property.